 Did you know…?

 8.)
-Funnel Web Spiders live in burrows in the ground, or in stumps, tree trunks, or ferns.
+Funnel web spiders live in burrows in the ground, or in stumps, tree trunks, and ferns.
 Their burrows are lined with white silk and several strong strands of silk extending from the entrance.

 9.)
 The cocktail of toxins delivered are called atracotoxins (ACTX).

 10.)
 About 10% – 25% of their bites are venomous.
-They produce “dry” bites (bites without delivering venom) less frequently than other spiders.
+They produce “dry” bites (bites without delivering much, if any venom) less frequently than other spiders.